Smoke Shop Retailer Tips and Tricks (And the Worst Things You Can Do for Your Shop)

 Some event ideas in smoke shops include product launches, meet and greets with samples, and guest speaker events.
 If you sell apparel in your shop, you could even put on a runway show, and free classes on the best ways to use rolling papers and water pipes are always fun ways to connect with the community.

 4. Put the Customer First

-One retail maxim is as old as time: “The customer is always right!”
-Customers are leery of shops that are obviously all about making money, but they flock to stores that make them feel special.
-Go out of your way to connect with customers, and make sure that all your employees are on board with your customer care philosophy.
+One retail maxim is as old as time: "The customer is always right!"
+Customers are cautious of shops about making money, but they flock to stores that make them feel special.
+So go out of your way to connect with customers.
+Ensure that all your employees are on board with this customer care philosophy.

 This principle also applies in the world of social media.
 Respond to customer questions as quickly as possible, and find ways to give back to loyal customers who boost your business with word of mouth.